 Manage Your Day-to-Day Money

-Putting together a spending plan, as mentioned in the first blog under “S is for Spend,” is part of managing your finances.
+Putting together and regularly reviewing a spending plan must to form the basis of your money management activities.
 Regardless of what format you use to budget – whether you do it on paper, use an Excel spreadsheet, enter your figures into an online program, or post it on a refrigerator whiteboard – planning out your spending for the next month and beyond helps you to hold onto the money from your paycheck that you will need for future purchases and expenses (rather than spending it now and using credit cards later).

-As with most of the important money-related behaviors we have identified over the years, managing your money on a daily basis is much more of a commitment to yourself than it is the development of a skill.
-Whether you write it down, post it on a mirror, make it the wallpaper on your PC, or keep it on your nightstand, keep your budget where you will see it regularly.
-By living within your budget, you will be empowered to reach prioritized goals that bring both peace of mind and long-term satisfaction.
+As with most important money-related behaviors, managing your money on a daily basis involves more of a commitment to yourself than it does the development of a skill.
+Whether you write it down, post it on a mirror, make it the wallpaper on your monitor, or keep it on your nightstand, keep your budget where you will see it regularly.
+By living within your budgeted spending, you become empowered to reach prioritized goals that bring both peace of mind and long-term satisfaction.

-When was the last time you checked your credit report?
-Since 2004, you have had the right, thanks to the Fair and Accurate Reporting Act of 2003, to get a free credit report (aka credit history, credit file, credit record, etc.) every twelve months from each of the three main credit bureaus.
+The Fair and Accurate Credit Transaction Act of 2003 gave all Americans access to a free credit report every twelve months from each of the three main consumer reporting agencies (Equifax, Experian, TransUnion).
 You can get one, two or all three at a time.
-Just go to www.AnnualCreditReport.com, identify yourself and, voilà, you can view and download your credit history.
+Just go to www.AnnualCreditReport.com, provide your identifying information and answer a few security questions.
+Then, you will generally be able to view and download your credit report.

-Check for accuracies and follow the instructions at the back of the report to dispute any errors.
-If you do have trouble accessing the report online (not uncommon), use the form found at www.annualcreditreport.com/manualRequestForm.action to mail your request.
-You may also order your report by phone at (877) 322 8228.
+Check for accuracy and follow the instructions at the back of the report to dispute any errors.
+If you do have trouble accessing the report online (not uncommon), use the form found HERE to print and mail your request.
+You may also order your report by phone at (877) 322-8228.